matbesancon/hugo-site/content/publication/preprint/halbey-2025-efficientquadraticcorrectionsfrankwolfe/index.md

 ---
-title: Efficient Sparse Flow Decomposition Methods for RNA Multi-Assembly
+title: Efficient Quadratic Corrections for Frank-Wolfe Algorithms

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jannis Halbey
+- Seta Rakotomandimby
 - Mathieu Besançon
+- Sébastien Designolle
+- Sebastian Pokutta

 # Author notes (such as 'Equal Contribution')
 author_notes: []